 Tuition fees for a second degree: €650

-The core subject, Media and Communication Studies, teaches students the basic principles and theories of communication and media systems.
-The scientific analysis of communication forms and the media is at the heart of the bachelor’s program.
-You will investigate how the Internet, news and films influence and change social systems and society.
+In the core subject, Media and Communication Studies, the students learn the basic principles and theories of communication and media systems.
+The academic analysis of communication forms and the media is at the heart of the bachelor’s program.
+Students investigate how the Internet, news and films influence and change social systems and society.
 Courses in business English supplement the program.

 Graduates of the program know and understand economic concepts and processes, and are therefore particularly in demand in roles that combine communication, economics and business administration.
 They work, for example, as project managers in PR agencies, in business consultancy, marketing or in sales.